lucaswydx/ND_Death/README.md

 ## Configurables

-The behavior and features of the ND_Death script can be customized through the provided configuration file.
-The following configurables are available:

-## Configurables

 The behavior and features of the ND_Death script can be customized through the provided configuration file (`config.lua`).
 The following configurables are available:

 - `respawnKey`: Set the keybind for respawning the player (default is `38` which corresponds to the `E` key).